DizNicolasAmor/interviews-practice/BLOCKCHAIN.md

 ### What is a node in a blockchain?

 It is a single instance in a decentralized system.
 It is one of the servers that runs the blockchain software.

+### What is a Blockchain RPC Node?

+Remote Procedure Call (RPC) is a form of inter-process communication (IPC).
+In distributed computing, an RPC refers to the process where a program executes a subroutine in a separate location.
+These locations are also often referred to as address spaces.

+To the simple final user, the RPC is a node direction.
+The user has to connect to an RPC to operate in the blockchain.

 ### How do the nodes interact in a decentralized blockchain?